-- a robust and reliable infrastructure to enable excellence in learning; - a required laptop program and an entirely wireless campus to facilitate mobile computing and access to content; - high-end classroom technologies to enhance interactivity and the capture and distribution of classroom content; - access to enterprise software applications such as our course management system; - MyHU; Office365 email and productivity suite; and many other course-related software programs; - the Harrisburg University Campus Card services, which enables building access, pay-for-print, and book checkout from the library while serving primarily as the official university identification; and, - training, orientation, and support for all university technology services.
+- a robust and reliable infrastructure to enable excellence in learning; - a required laptop program and an entirely wireless campus to facilitate mobile computing and access to content; - high-end classroom technologies to enhance interactivity and the capture and distribution of classroom content; - access to enterprise software applications such as our course management system; - MyHU; Office365 email and productivity suite; and many other course-related software programs; - the Harrisburg University Campus Card services, which enables building access, pay-forprint, and book checkout from the library while serving primarily as the official university identification; and, - training, orientation, and support for all university technology services.

-For more information, contact Helpdesk at Helpdesk@HarrisburgU.edu.
+For more information, contact the IT Helpdesk.